bnrmd/bank/README.md

     - For IntelliJ IDEA:
        - `New > Project from Existing Sources > Select the pom.xml file`
 3. Run `BankApplication` in `bank/src/main/java/ca/ucalgary/gui`

+Note: You may also compile our code using `mvn clean install` in a terminal.
+However, doing this may not allow the `Budget` and `Invest` repositories to save.
+This is because we originally saved our `data-stores` inside of the `src` folder, which is not accessible once the code has been compiled, and we did not have time to refactor everything towards the end.
+In this case, it is better to just run the application directly from an IDE, instead of trying to compile.

 ## Demo Locations
 + Demo 1: `bank/src/main/java/ca/ucalgary/tui`